-Many of us survived our dysfunctional childhood by ignoring the drama around and learning to survive.
+Many of us survived our dysfunctional childhood by ignoring the drama around us and learning to survive.
 We did this by learning to maneuver our way around our environments.
-We suppressed our emotions and became a good girl, the people pleaser and helpful kind soul ignoring our own needs and feelings.
+We suppressed our emotions and became good girls, people pleasers, and helpful kind souls ignoring our own needs and feelings.
 As we grew up we accepted our fate and ended up being codependents.
 Always busy focussing on saving the world while we were dying inside.

 Unable To Snap Out of It

 But feelings buried alive never die.
 They slowly start coloring our relationships.
 We become resentful and may resort to passive-aggressive methods of dealing with our seething rage.
 Either we blow up or internalize it becoming severely depressed.

 How do we change this faulty brain wiring?
 Complex PTSD is like being stuck in a shit-hole and you don’t have the energy to get out.
 One just cannot ‘snap out of it,’ nor can we take some magic pill and reset our broken brain.
 Most psychiatric drugs have proved ineffective in the long term.
 Recently, psychedelic research has proven to be effective in resetting the DMN.
 Unfortunately, they are still banned and not easily available.